-Before we evaluate the aggregate and intergenerational implications of school closures using numerical experiments in the next section, we discuss how we calibrate the model economy.
-Our approach is to calibrate the model in stationary equilibrium to U.S. data.
+Before we access the aggregate and intergenerational implications of school closures using numerical experiments in the next section, we discuss how we calibrate the model economy.
+Our approach is to calibrate the model in stationary equilibrium to U.S. data in normal times.

 We consider model economies in which the elasticity of substitution between public and parental investments differs.
-There is limited evidence of this in the literature.
-A number of papers assume perfect substitutability, while a few papers estimate that this elasticity of substitution is less than perfect.
-Given that there is no clear consensus on this parameter that could be useful for understanding the theoretical mechanisms we study here, we consider different values.
-Specifically, for the baseline economy we take the value of $\psi = 2/3$ , implying that the elasticity of substitution is 3.
-This value means that public and parental investments are substitutable, yet are less than perfect substitutes.
-In addition, we will also consider an alternative model economy with $\psi = 4/5$ , implying an elasticity of substitution of 5, which is closer to a common assumption of
+There is limited evidence of this elasticity in the literature.
+A number of papers assume perfect substitutability, while a few papers estimate that this elasticity of substitution is less than perfect.13 Given that there is no clear consensus on this parameter that could be useful for understanding the theoretical mechanisms we study here, we consider different values.

-&lt;sup>11In the literature, it is common to assume that private and public investments are perfect substitutes.
-For example, see Restuccia and Urrutia (2004), Holter (2015), Lee and Seshadri (2019), Daruich (2020) among others.
+13In the literature, it is common to assume that private and public investments are perfect substitutes.
+For example, see Restuccia and Urrutia (2004), Holter (2015), Lee and Seshadri (2019), Daruich (2022) among others.
 On the other hand, there are lower estimates of this elasticity of substitution, such as 1.92 by Blankenau and Youderian (2015) and 2.43 by Kotera and Seshadri (2017).
 The assumption on our imperfect substitutability might be more suitable for temporary changes in public education (as in our main experiment) because it could be more difficult for the private sector to replace public one in the short run.
 We thank a referee for bringing this last point.